frontenddogma/web-development-glossary/manuscript/r.md

 Rem
 : → Root em

+Remote method invocation
+: The calling of a method on a remote object, the object-oriented programming analog of a remote procedure call (RPC).&nbsp;[†](#w-distributed-object-communication)

+Remote procedure call
+: The causing of a procedure (subroutine) to execute in a different address space (commonly on another computer on a shared network), with the call being coded as if it was a normal (local) procedure call.
+That is, without explicitly coding the details for the remote interaction, the programmer writes essentially the same code whether the subroutine is local to the executing program, or remote.&nbsp;[†](#w-rpc)

 Render tree
 : A tree of the visible elements of a page as generated from the DOM and CSSOM trees.
 Elements for metadata content and elements “hidden” through `display: none` are not part of the render tree.